cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C7_JavaScript-Intermediate-Concepts_JavaScript/Class/NOTES.md

 **Check**: Ensure your understanding of JavaScript Arrays

 - How do you access the first item in an array?
 How about the last?
-- How would you create an array with 9 empty spaces?
+- How would you create an array with nine empty spaces?
-- What array method would you use to check if at least one element in an array meets a certain condition?
+- What array method would you use to check if at least one element in an array meets a particular condition?

 ---